awsdocs/aws-dynamodb-encryption-docs/doc_source/direct-kms-provider.md

 The Direct KMS Provider returns encryption and signing keys that are protected by an AWS KMS CMK that you specify, as shown in the following diagram\.

 ![\[The input, processing, and output of the Direct KMS Provider in the DynamoDB Encryption Client\]](http://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/images/directKMS.png)
 + To generate encryption materials, the Direct KMS Provider asks AWS KMS to [generate a unique data key](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) for each item using a [customer master key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) that you specify\.
-It derives encryption and signing keys for the item from the plaintext copy of the [data key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys), and then returns the encryption and signing keys, along with the encrypted data key, which is stored in the [Material Description attribute](concepts.md#material-description) of the item\.
+It derives encryption and signing keys for the item from the plaintext copy of the [data key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys), and then returns the encryption and signing keys, along with the encrypted data key, which is stored in the [material description attribute](concepts.md#material-description) of the item\.

   The item encryptor uses the encryption and signing keys and removes them from memory as soon as possible\.
 Only the encrypted copy of the data key from which they were derived is saved in the encrypted item\.
 + To generate decryption materials, the Direct KMS Provider asks AWS KMS to decrypt the encrypted data key\.
 Then, it derives verification and signing keys from the plaintext data key, and returns them to the item encryptor\.